 1. The entire Forious warranty: "FORIOUS warrants this pluming product to be free of defects in material and workmanship during normal residential use for lifetime of the product."

 2. The warranty does not comply with federal law and is not a legal warranty in the U.S. So our score of one star is a weak one star.
-Additionally, the company's customer service is very unsatisfactory, so making a claim on the warranty is a problem.

 This Company In Brief

-Wenzhou Furuisi Building Materials Co. is a Chinese manufacturer that sells faucets in the U.S. under the Forious and Furuisi brands.
+Wenzhou Furuisi Building Materials Co. is a Chinese manufacturer that sells economy faucets in the U.S. under the Forious and Furuisi brands.

-It sells only through internet venues, limited to those that host third-party sellers such as Amazon, Overstock, Walmart, and Wayfair as well as big box lumber stores like Home Depot and Lowe's.
+It sells only through internet venues, limited to those that host third-party sellers such as Amazon, Overstock, Walmart, and Wayfair, as well as big box lumber stores like Home Depot and Lowe's.

 Sales through Lowe's and Home Depot are online only.
 Forious products are not sold by plumbing supply houses or in brick-and-mortar stores.